-- Your periods begin to arrive very close together
+- Your periods begin to arrive very close together.

-- You have heavy bleeding
+- You have heavy bleeding.

-- You have spotting
+- You have spotting.

-- Periods last more than one week
+- Periods last more than one week.

 Other common symptoms of menopause include drier and thinner genital areas, an increase in vaginal or urinary infections, urine leaks, trouble sleeping, increased or decreased interest in sex, mood changes and weight gain.

-Menopause and the overall decrease in estrogen production can trigger two health concerns: osteoporosis and heart disease.
-These may go unnoticed as they might begin during the onset of menopausal symptoms.
-Osteoporosis is the weakening and breakage of bone due to the loss of estrogen, which aids in controlling bone loss for women.
+Menopause and the overall decrease in estrogen production can trigger two health issues: osteoporosis and heart disease.
+These conditions may go unnoticed, as they can develop during the onset of menopausal symptoms.
+Osteoporosis is the weakening and breakage of bone due to the loss of estrogen, which aids in controlling bone loss in women.
 Without that continual source of estrogen, the body loses more bone than it is able to replace.
-Heart disease can be brought on by weight gain, a common attribute to menopause, and changing estrogen levels may put women at higher risk.
-Consult your doctor during the onset of menopause to discuss risk factors for these conditions and learn preventative measures and medications to help in lowering your susceptibility.
+Heart disease can be brought on by weight gain, a common characteristic of menopause, and changing estrogen levels may put women at higher risk for heart disease.

 See your doctor during the onset of menopause to discuss risk factors for these conditions and to learn about preventive measures and medications to help in lowering your risk.